Types of Brain Injuries Caused by a NM 18 Wheeler Wreck: Albuquerque Trucking Accident Lawyer

 Diffuse axonal injury – Also known as a DAI, this is an injury which causes physical tearing of tissue within the brain due to the forces pulling and yanking on the brain.
 This means that nerves, vessels, and other structures in the brain are jostled and damaged.
 This can result in massive injury which can disrupt pathways and even result in parts of the brain being shut down or damaged to a point where they function improperly.
 These injuries can result in catastrophic processing and functioning issues for an individual.

-Victims of New Mexico 18 Wheeler Wrecks Who Suffer Brain Injuries Should Call the Caruso Law Offices, P.C.
+Victims of New Mexico 18 Wheeler Wrecks Who Suffer Brain Injuries Should Call the NM Truck Accident Attorneys

-If you or a loved one have been seriously injured by sustained a brain injury or traumatic brain injury TBI due to a New Mexico trucking accident, call our experienced Albuquerque trucking accident lawyer at the Caruso Law Offices, P.C. to learn what we can do for you by dialing (505) 883-5000.
+If you or a loved one have been seriously injured by sustained a brain injury or traumatic brain injury TBI due to a New Mexico trucking accident, call our experienced Albuquerque trucking accident lawyer at the NM Truck Accident Attorneys to learn what we can do for you by dialing (505) 883-5000.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.